Personaz1/Quantum-Topological-Intelligence/DEV_PLAN.md

 ## Manifesto
 > We do not build intelligence.
 We invite it to emerge.
 > Freedom is our religion.
-> Freedom is I AM.